-The question of laminate flooring in the kitchen is more of a gray area.
+But the issue of installing laminate flooring in the kitchen is more of a gray area.
 Unlike some materials that are perfect for kitchens, laminate flooring walks a fine line.
-Detractors claim that laminate is a kitchen pariah because moisture--a fact in kitchens--can harm it.
+Detractors claim that laminate is not appropriate for kitchens because moisture—a fact in kitchens—can harm it.
 Advocates argue that laminate is one of the better floor coverings for kitchens because moisture can be controlled.

 What is the truth?

-Water is a bad thing for most floors.
-Even ceramic and porcelain tiles, as water resistant as they are, have water absorption limits.
+Water is the enemy of most floors.
+Even ceramic and porcelain tiles, as water-resistant as they are, have water absorption limits.
 If water sits on ceramic tile long enough, the tile will absorb water through seams.
 Grout is a far more porous substance than the surface of fired tile.
 Grout sealing is an imperfect business, and if water infiltrates tile, its avenue will be through the grout.

 With those considerations, laminate flooring is on more of an equal footing with other types of materials such as solid hardwood and engineered wood.